Written by Kathryn Eyring

 “No!
 I’m too old to start messing around with my phone like YOU do!

-Texting can be life-changing in many GOOD ways.
+Nonetheless, texting can be life-changing in many GOOD ways.
 Older adults can be more connected socially and even feel more loved.

 - It’s good to be connected with people that love you.
 Messages and pictures from friends, children, or grandchildren are uplifting and they remind us that someone is thinking of us.
-Who wouldn’t love to see a photo of someone on vacation, children doing something fun or a cute new puppy?

 - Worry LESS.
 Did you ever say, “Let me know when you get there”?
 Make it easier!
 You’re MORE likely to get a TEXT that takes 5 seconds than a phone call that takes longer.
-When my son arrived in Mexico this week, I received a photo of him on the beach with a beautiful sunset, and his text said, “We’re here!”

 - People may seem more polite.
 You’re more likely to get information like, “I’m running 5 minutes late” by text because a phone call takes 10 times longer to make!